Dustin Johnson optimistic over US Ryder Cup chances

 "I've never been part of a team all these years that's this talented and gone out and lit the course up like this and had such a big lead going into the Sunday singles," Mickelson, who justified his wildcard pick with three-and-a-half points over the week, told reporters.

-The Americans have not won the Ryder Cup on European soil since 1993 but Mickelson is convinced they have what it takes to defend the trophy and he is determined to be part of the action.
+Mickelson is convinced his side have what it takes to defend the trophy and he is determined to be part of the action.

-"Next year going to Paris and being part of The Ryder Cup team -- it's been 25 years since we won a Ryder Cup over there.
+"Next year going to Paris and being part of the Ryder Cup team -- it's been 25 years since we won a Ryder Cup over there.
 That would be a real big goal of mine," said Mickelson who has not won an individual tournament since the 2013 British Open.

 "I've got a lot to work hard on, look forward to and a lot of goals to achieve to make the team.
 But I think that would really be a career moment for me if we could over there and keep the Ryder Cup."